 In labor, if the mother decides enough is enough, the support team must seriously consider their options for finishing the birth.
 With a birth team that works well together and a willing mother, many mothers will persevere to finish the birth themselves.
 They will feel proud and may be a bit confused as to why their labor was so difficult.
 What we don’t want is to have the mother feel like she was suffering.
 Listen to the mother and let her lead.
 Give encouragement while leaving an opening for her to lay down her hand.

-There is a story of an asynclitic posterior labor at the end of the article called Pelvic Floor Release.
+There is a story of an asynclitic posterior labor at the end of our page called Sidelying Release.
 The baby in this story had its chin extended, but was born at home in good health.
 Asynclitism might repeat in a future birth, but often it does not.